jimdigriz/gaele/README.md

 From the GCP perspective, you should have a deployment that has:

- * HTTPS (or SSL) load-balancer, if you do not have a certificate use a self signed one (ignore the domain here, gaele will fix this later) and attach that to the load-balancer:
+ * HTTPS (or SSL) load balancer, if you do not have a certificate use a self signed one (ignore the domain here, gaele will fix this later) and attach that to the load balancer:

          openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 1 -nodes -subj /CN=example.invalid
          gcloud --project myproject-123456 compute ssl-certificates create mycert --certificate=cert.pem --private-key=key.pem